NaCl, Native Client

 Who is in the directory /nacl/build/native_client/.

-With Chrome 14, NaCl has an interface between HTML 5 and the native code named Pepper (Pepper) or more precisely Pepper Plugin API, a new plugin system that replaces the current system invented by Netscape.
+With Chrome 14, NaCl has an interface between HTML 5 and the native code named Pepper or more precisely Pepper Plugin API, a new plugin system that replaces the current system invented by Netscape.

 Portable Native Client, or PNaCl, to be pronounced like Pinnacle, is a complement to NaCl which should remove the disadvantage of having to compile the application for each system.
 This is a set of tools that convert the NaCl application to LLVM bitcode.
 The latter is contained in a .pexe file which can be automatically converted into binary code at execution time.